corda/corda/gradle-plugins/cordformation/README.rst

         }
     }

-You can create more configurations by with new tasks that extend Cordform.
+You can create more configurations with new tasks that extend Cordform.

 New nodes can be added by simply adding another node block and giving it a different name, directory and ports.
 When you run this task it will install the nodes to the directory specified and a script will be generated (for UNIX users only